Privacy Notice for California Residents

 - To personalize your experience on our online properties and to deliver content and product and service offerings relevant to your interests, including targeted offers and ads through our online properties, third-party sites, and via email or text message.

-- To help maintain the functionality, safety, security, and integrity of our online properties, products and services, databases and other technology assets, and business, and to protect against fraud or for risk management purposes.
+- To help maintain the functionality, safety, physical security, cybersecurity, and integrity of our online properties, products and services, databases and other technology assets, and business, and to protect against fraud or for risk management purposes.>

 - For testing, research, analysis, and product development, including to develop and improve our online properties and our products, services, and other offerings.

-- To protect our rights and property, and to enforce our policies, procedures and agreements.
+- To protect our rights, assets, and property, and to enforce our policies, procedures, and agreements.

 - To respond to law enforcement requests and as required by applicable law, court order, or governmental regulations.